Disney’s Port Orleans – French Quarter Resort Review

 Disney World is all about storytelling.
 Everything from the rides to the restaurants has a unique backstory.
 The resorts are no exception.
 According to lore, Disney Port Orleans – French Quarter was settled by a French expedition way, way back in 1704.
 Through the years, the burgeoning outpost on the Sassagoula delta blossomed into a booming, beautiful city on the bayou.

 So, how does Disney’s French Quarter stack up to the other Disney World resorts?
 And who is Port Orleans best for?
 If you’re planning a Disney World vacation in the future and are thinking of staying at a moderate resort, read on as we go over everything you need to know about Disney’s Port Orleans – French Quarter Resort.
 (Updated August 9, 2023)

 Disney’s Port Orleans Resort – French Quarter transports guests to the hustle and bustle of New Orleans during Mardi Gras.
 This moderate resort sits in between Disney Springs and Epcot, and is also just a short drive from Hollywood Studios and Magic Kingdom.
 While moderate resorts tend to be some of the biggest on property, French Quarter is actually the smallest – or, in other words, the most walkable – of the bunch.

 Here, you can expect a decent mix of amenities and recreational offerings at a mid-range price.
-Overall, with its kid- and adult-friendly atmosphere and mid-tier room rates, this Walt Disney World resort is an excellent choice whether you’re traveling as a family or a couple.
+Overall, with its kid- and adult-friendly atmosphere and mid-tier room rates, this Walt Disney World resort in the Disney Springs Hotel Area is an excellent choice whether you’re traveling as a family or a couple.

 Disney Port Orleans French Quarter Rooms